 \section{Conclusion and outlook}

 We have introduced and studied a minimal model of a composite self-sustained oscillator consisting of two interacting qubits coupled to each other as well as to independent thermal baths.
 Such a model provides a first step towards engineering a wide variety of quantum synchronizing systems from basic units available on current quantum hardware.
-We studied the response of this system when a weak external drive is applied on one of the qubits from a `microscopic' and a `macroscopic' viewpoint.
-Specifically, we showed how the interplay of gain, loss and qubit-qubit interactions affects the phase locking of the constituent qubits to the drive as well as the tendency of the composite system, as a whole, to synchronize to the drive.
+We studied the response of this system when a weak external drive is applied to one of the qubits.
+Specifically, we showed how the interplay of gain, loss and qubit-qubit interactions affects the phase response of the constituent qubits as well as the tendency of the composite system, as a whole, to synchronize to the drive.
 Furthermore, we demonstrated the experimental feasibility of our model by proposing and analyzing a circuit QED implementation using transmons coupled to resonators as well as to each other.